Sheets and You Upgrade Your Life

 Linen sheets are ideal for warm weather or particularly hot sleepers because it stands up nicely to humidity and is naturally moisture-wicking.
 Upstate's linen sheets are spun and woven on traditional looms in Portugal and come in shades of navy or smoke grey if you want something a little sexier than standard white.
 If you haven't slept in linen sheets before, the texture isn't as smooth as standard cotton, but this stonewashed set gets even softer with every wash.

 If you're not a fan of the relaxed, rumpled texture of linen but still want a lightweight and breathable set of sheets, this is set from Casper is tailor-made for you.
-This set is made from a lightweight hybrid twill with a "smooth, feathery feel."
+This set is made from a lightweight fabric called Tencel, which features a unique grid weave for superior breathability.
+Tencel is actually a brand name for a set of fibers called lyocell and modal (think of it like Band-Aids are to bandages or Kleenex are to tissues).
 And like all Casper products, the company offers a 100-night trial, so if you don't like them, you can send them back for a full refund, no questions ask.

 Like it crisp and cool?

 When it comes to sheets, percale is generally recognized as the gold standard.
 The word "percale" refers to the namesake tight weave used to produce the sheet and not the material it's made from.
-This set, from luxury Portuguese linen brand Amalia, is made from 100% certified Giza Egyptian cotton that is as durable as it is smooth (meaning it will stand up to plenty of washings).
+This set, from luxury Italian linens brand Frette, is made from Egyptian cotton that is as durable as it is smooth (meaning it will stand up to plenty of washings).
 Its resilience also means that it will stay crisp and cool to the touch all night long.